envisioning/vocab/vocab/Clustering.md

 ---
 category: CORE, DATA
+generality:
+- 0.93
+- 0.92
+- 0.91
+- 0.9
+- 0.89
+- 0.88
+- 0.87
 slug: clustering
 summary: Unsupervised learning method used to group a set of objects in such a way that objects in the same group (called a cluster) are more similar to each other than to those in other groups.
 title: Clustering
 ---